angrybacon/doomsday-wiki/markdown/appendices/faq.md

 ### 10. How do I resolve Doomsday in paper?

-A large part of the confusion for the physical resolution of Doomsday stems from the wording on the original Weatherlight printing of {{Doomsday}}.
+A large part of the confusion for the physical resolution of Doomsday stems from the wording on the original Weatherlight printing of :card[Doomsday].
 See the card below along with the original rules text printed:

 <row variant="centered">{{!Doomsday|WTH}}</row>